 What does a Sex Therapist do?

-- A sex therapist performs a comprehensive questionnaire on the clients’ sexual history.
+- First, a sex therapist performs a comprehensive questionnaire on the clients’ sexual history.

-- After careful examination, a sex therapist determines a diagnosis and the best treatment plan to achieve sexual pleasure.
+- After careful examination, the therapist determines a diagnosis and the best treatment plan to achieve sexual pleasure.

-- Proceeds with the agreed treatment for sexual dysfunction, whether it’s for an individual or as a couple.
+- The therapist then proceeds with the agreed treatment for sexual dysfunction, whether it’s for an individual or as a couple.

-- Types of sexual dysfunctions a sex therapist / marriage counselor often deals with erectile dysfunction, making her orgasm successfully, infidelity help, porn addiction, sexual trauma, and many more.
+- Types of sexual dysfunctions a sex therapist / marriage counselor often deals with includes erectile dysfunction, getting a female to orgasm successfully, infidelity help, porn addiction, sexual trauma, and much

 What are the steps for successful sex therapy treatment?